vecro-69/CoffeeMachine/README.md

-A basic application in Kotlin made for styding functions.
+A basic application in Kotlin made for styding functions and classes.